-Disturbance Analysis Knowing the limitations on the range of small expected errors, we need to find out next, whether the problematic error amplification is problem immanent or caused by the specific algorithmic approach we chose for solving the problem.
+Knowing the limitations on the range of small expected errors, we need to find out next, whether the problematic error amplification is problem immanent or caused by the specific algorithmic approach we chose for solving the problem.
 The question thus is, if we can reformulate the algorithm to avoid the problem.

-This question is answered employing a disturbance analysis that is used to find the condition number of the problem.
-We will introduce the procedure following the steps for a model example again.
-To this end let
+This question is answered employing a perturbation analysis that is used to find the condition number of the problem.
+We will introduce the procedure following the steps for an abstract model example again.

+To this end, let

-$$f: D \to W, \quad f \in C^2(D), \qquad y = f(x), \quad \hat{y} = f(x + \Delta x).$$
+$$f: D \to W$$ , $f \in \mathcal{C}^2(D)$, $y = f(x)$, $\hat{y} = f(x + \Delta x)$.

-The question that we are going to answer now is in what sense the disturbance of the data is transported to the result.
-Geometrically it is easy to see that the value of \hat{y} is deviating from y the more, the larger the slope of the tangent of f in x, i.e., |f'(x)| is.
-In the general case we use the Taylor expansion of f around x to estimate the deviation.
+The question, that we are going to answer now, is in what sense the perturbation of the data is transported to the result.
+Geometrically, it is easy to see that the value of \hat{y} is deviating from y the more, the larger the slope of the tangent of f in x, i.e., |f'(x)| is.
+In the general case we use the Taylor expansion of f around f to estimate the deviation.